tu-team/2/doc/design-specification/system-description.md

 #### Context management

-System is capable of creation and maintenance of request context through clarification and confirmation dialogs.
+System is capable of creation and maintenance of problem context through clarification and confirmation dialogs with human expert.

 #### Goal management

 TU uses goal oriented processes to implement machine understanding.
 Goal management is the process to find proper goal in current state of the system.
+Goals examples used is the system:

+ 0. Help user to solve the problem
+   1. Understand the source of problem
+     2. Classify problem
+   1. Generate solution

 #### Clarification request processing